 2) Didn't COVID-19 come from animals?

 Current evidence suggests that the COVID-19 virus (SARS-CoV-2) came from an animal source and then jumped to humans.
 The exact source is still unknown, but the genetic sequence of the current virus is most similar to a coronavirus found in horseshoe bats, meaning they are probably the original source.
 Another species, known as an intermediate host was likely also involved in the original transmission.
-The origin of this virus is thought to be a wildlife market in Wuhan, China.
+The origin of this virus is thought to be a wet market in Wuhan, China.

 While animals are implicated in the origin of the disease, there is currently no evidence that animals are playing an ongoing role in its transmission.
 This means as far as we know, there is no reason to be worried about contracting COVID-19 from pets or wildlife in our everyday lives.